AI video generation models: Our best picks for jaw-dropping videos

 • Detailed prompt experimentation

-Like many advanced AI video generation models, though, access and generation costs still affect usability.
-It also works best when creators already understand visual storytelling and prompting structure.
+Like many advanced AI video generation models, though, access and generation costs can still affect usability, especially depending on platform availability and region support.

 Unlike some cinematic-focused models, Kling is heavily motion-focused.
 It became popular because it can animate still images with much more dramatic movement than earlier image to video AI models.